 The greatest accomplishments in caving and conservation are often achieved through the Society's Internal Organization (IO) structure.
 Members work together in NSS grottos (i.e, chapters), regions, surveys, and sections to develop ideas and pursue projects in the areas of speleology, as well as cave conservation, management, preservation, restoration, exploration, surveying, rescue, equipment, techniques, and education.
 Each IO functions within NSS guidelines, but independently of the Society.

-The NSS has only two full-time and two part-time employees, who work in its Huntsville headquarters office, bookstore, and library.
+The NSS has only two full-time and one part-time employees, who work in its Huntsville headquarters office, bookstore, and library.